 Trichothecium roseum (Pers) Link.

-Tables I and II show the percentage of frequency of different mycoflora isolated from different seed samples.
-The percent association of mycoflora was less in pretreated seeds as compared to untreated seeds in all the samples in both the methods.
+Tables I and II show the percentage of frequency of the different mycoflora isolated from the various seed samples.
+The percentage of association of the mycoflora was lower in the pretreated seeds as compared to untreated seeds in all samples using both the methods.